Delicious Thai Shrimp Curry simmered in Thai Green green curry paste and creamy coconut milk takes less than 20 minutes to make.

 - Try to add at least 1-2 two fresh ingredients to the curry for enhancing the flavour.
 In this recipe, I have added fresh Thai Basil at the end.

 - Add a couple of slice of galangal/slightly crush about 1-inch long lemongrass(only the white part)/ 2-3 Kaffir lime leaves to the curry. as per the availability.
 Scoop out the galangal/Lemongrass/Kaffir lime leaves before serving.

 - The fish sauce might not have a pleasant smell but it makes a big difference in any Thai Curry.

 How About Adding Vegetables To The Curry?

-You can add varieties of veggies in this curry.
-Zucchini, baby eggplants, Red bell peppers go really well with the Thai flavour.
-You can also add broccoli, carrot, green beans etc
+You can add varieties of veggies to this curry.
+Zucchini, baby eggplants, Red bell peppers go really well with the Thai flavor.
+You can also add broccoli, carrot, green beans, etc.

-Keep in mind each vegetable has different cooking time depending on its toughness.
+Keep in mind each vegetable has a different cooking time depending on its toughness.
 Shrimp needs not more than 4-5 minutes to cook.
-So if you are adding any vegetable, add tougher vegetables first followed by soft tender veggies.
+So if you are adding any vegetables, add tougher vegetables first followed by soft tender veggies.
 Add Shrimps towards the end.

 More Delicious Curry Recipes...

 - 500 grams Shrimps Cleaned

 - 1 can Thick Coconut Milk 400 ml